cloud66/help-old/_posts/getting-started/2012-01-06-your-first-stack.md

 date:   2037-12-24 10:51:22
 categories: getting-started
 lead: It's really easy to build your first stack
-tags: ['how to start', 'first stack', 'first', 'beginner', 'how to', 'build a stack', 'access code']
+search-tags: ['how to start', 'first stack', 'first', 'beginner', 'how to', 'build a stack', 'access code']
+tags: ['Getting started']
 ---

 ## 1. Start a stack